 A research question helps you narrow your research and write a clear, arguable thesis.
 Your research question needs to be concise, arguable, and focused on your particular topic.
 Before writing your research question, narrow down your topic and brainstorm possible questions.
 Then, select the best question and craft it into a good research question.
 As another option, choose the type of research question that fits your purpose and format your question to fit that style.

-Here is the general way and an example from a braod topic to you research question:
+Here is the general way with an example from a broad topic to your research question:

 1. Broad Topic: Pollution

 2. Restricted Topic: Acid rain